alexbraatz/my-react-actors/readme.md

     - HTML
     - Node JS

 The goal of this project was to build a new react application from scratch within a new repository.
-The app contains a simple About, Contact, Header, and Footer components that imported into App.js and are rendered to the DOM.
+The app contains a simple About, Contact, Header, and Footer components that are imported into App.js and then rendered to the DOM.